things-mortgage-lenders-need-to-know-about-borrowers-money

 Reasonable Explanation for Big Deposits

-It is possible that the borrower received a huge bonus from work was paid back an old debt he wasn’t expecting.
+It is possible that the borrower received a huge bonus from work or was paid back an old debt he wasn’t expecting.
 These one-time deposits do not go unnoticed and will pique the interest of lenders.
 The borrower should be able to reasonably explain these large financial gains.
 To avoid stressful loan process situation, the borrower should be advised to open a separate account where they can keep a large chunk of money and keep the balance consistent for least 60-90 days.

 Retirement Savings Account